-Our new Vertex42™ Calendar Template for Microsoft Excel® is a perpetual calendar, meaning that it works for almost any year.
-It is now our most advanced free calendar template.
-It can function as a yearly calendar, monthly wall calendar, school calendar, or yearly event calendar, and is the only perpetual calendar that we are making available in other languages (for Spanish see Plantilla Calendario).
-It is also the basis for our Calendar Template on Google Docs.
+Our Vertex42™ Calendar Template for Microsoft Excel® is a perpetual calendar, meaning that it works for almost any year.
+It can function as a yearly calendar, monthly wall calendar, school calendar, or yearly event calendar, and is the only perpetual calendar that we have made available in other languages (for Spanish see Plantilla Calendario).

 Use the Vertex42™ Perpetual Calendar Template to create a yearly calendar and monthly calendars where each month is on a different worksheet tab.